 Follow the 10 steps below and you’ll be well on your way to finding that brand new student (and likely students!)

 1. Feel hopeless when it comes to designing print materials?
 Not everyone is a genius graphic designer.
-However, there are 5 things you should keep in mind when designing your piano studio advertising that will help you look professional and put you on the right design path.
+Here are 4 ways to “spruce up” your piano studio advertising materials that will help you look professional and put you on the right design path.

 2. After completing Step 1 you now have the right materials, but you need to know when you to use them.
 Did you know that there are 3 critical dates that piano teachers should never miss when it comes to advertising?
 Avoid wasting your hard-earned money and be sure to keep these dates in mind.